mu373/tailestim/README.md

 ```

 ## Available Methods
 The package provides several methods for tail estimation.
-For details on parameters that can be specified to each methods, please refer to the original repository [ivanvoitalov/tail-estimation](https://github.com/ivanvoitalov/tail-estimation) or the [actual codes](https://github.com/mu373/tailestim/blob/main/src/tailestim/tail_methods.py).
+For details on parameters that can be specified to each methods, please refer to the original repository [ivanvoitalov/tail-estimation](https://github.com/ivanvoitalov/tail-estimation), [original paper](https://doi.org/10.1103/PhysRevResearch.1.033034), or the [actual code](https://github.com/mu373/tailestim/blob/main/src/tailestim/tail_methods.py).

 1. **Hill Estimator** (`method='hill'`)
    - Classical Hill estimator with double-bootstrap for optimal threshold selection